Rank conditions and amenability for rings associated to graphs: Background and preliminary results

 Condition (iv) in the above definition may strike the reader as redundant; indeed, it is normally not included in the definition of $RE$.
-We remind the reader, however, that our rings must always possess a unit element, which means that $RE$ is a quotient of the {\it free ring with unit element} on the generating set $E^0\cup E^1$.
-Hence omitting (iv) would result in a different ring, namely, one isomorphic to $RE\times R$.
+We remind the reader, however, that our rings must always possess a unit element.
+Hence, since $RE$ is a quotient of the free $R$-ring (with unit element!) on the generating set $E^0\cup E^1$, omitting (iv) would result in a different ring, namely, one isomorphic to $RE\times R$.
+Furthermore, we remark that the sum on the left in (iv) should be interpreted as $0$ if $E^0=\emptyset$.
+Therefore, in this case, the ring $RE$ is the zero ring.

 We identify paths in the graph $E$ with the products of their edges in the ring $RE$.
 The set of all paths, including those of length $0$, in $RE$ is denoted ${\rm Path}(E)$.
 It is quite easy to see that $RE$ is freely generated as both a right and left $R$-module by ${\rm Path}(E)$.